tomekkup/helenos/README.md

 * Data browsing via:
     * single column
     * slice
+* Cell data stored in JSON can be easily viewed in tree

 ## Installation

 * Download war package and deploy to your servlet container (tested with Jetty 8, Tomcat 6)
 * Put your helenos.properties configuration file (sample at src/test/resources/) into an application classpath.
 First set hosts property to coma separated list of Cassandra hosts
-* Restart app
+* Start app
-* Run and open your web browser to http://localhost:8080/
+* Run and open your web browser to http://localhost:8080/{yourdeploypath}/index.html
+* Edit your connection by clicking icon in upper right corner
+* After editing click button 'Connect to'

 ## Building manually